 - A stable connection to the Internet.
 Ideally using wi-fi.
 (A mobile hotspot using a phone could also work, should have an unlimited data plan.)

-- A dependable virtual conferencing account (Zoom charges around $15/month, their free accounts are limited to only 40 minutes.)
-Other video conferencing options exist.
+- A dependable virtual conferencing account (ESIG subscribes to several Zoom accounts that are available to our groups at no charge by emailing email@example.com.
+Otherwise Zoom charges around $15/month for an account unless you use one of their free accounts but they are limited to only 40 minutes.)
+Other video conferencing options exist as well.

 - Using a laptop with the accessories below would provide a better experience for the virtual attendees rather than a hand-held phone or tablet.